probcomp/Venturecxx/README.md

 - The test suite lives under `test/`.
 - The actual entry points are in `script/`, notably `script/venture`.
 - Advanced example programs live in `examples/`.
-- The sources for the tutorial live in `examples/tutorial-2015`.
 - There are some developer tools available in `tool/`.
 - The Javascript client and web demos are in `demos/jsripl` (which corresponds to the erstwile VentureJSRIPL repository).